-What is Kurdistan and its history and why West is responsible for all of this mess?
+What is Kurdistan and its history, and why West is responsible for all of this mess?

 "Like Israel-Palestine issue and North Korea- South Korea, there is always a western angle who is responsible for every problem."

-The Kurdish crisis is the product of the French and British empires, as both empires drew a map of the Middle-East after the fall of the Osmanian Empire alias Ottoman empire after World War 1 and gave rise to many crises.
-Earlier, the Kurds lived a peaceful life in the mountainous regions of the Mesopotamian plains and most of their population was engaged in animal husbandry and farming.
+The Kurdish crisis is the product of the French and British empires, as both empires drew a map of the Middle East after the fall of the Osmanian Empire, alias Ottoman empire after World War 1 and gave rise to many crises.
+Earlier, the Kurds lived a peaceful life in the mountainous regions of the Mesopotamian plains, and most of their population was engaged in animal husbandry and farming.

-The Kurds lived nomadic lives until the First World War, although the Ottoman Empire broke down after the defeat of Turkey in the First World War they were divided among many countries.
+The Kurds lived nomadic lives until the First World War; although the Ottoman Empire broke down after the defeat of Turkey in the First World War, they were divided among many countries.
 In the 20th century, the Kurds started efforts to build their own Kurdistan.
-The Sevres treaty came into existence in 1920 after the First World War, under which the Ottoman Empire was divided and the demand for Kurdistan was raised.
+The Sevres treaty came into existence in 1920 after the First World War, under which the Ottoman Empire was divided, and the demand for Kurdistan was raised.
 But at the end of the war, the Allied countries of the Western world gave up the demand for independent Kurdistan and the Kurdish region was divided among many countries.

-Another stance came when Saddam Hussein's Iraqi army was repulsed from Kuwait in 1991 under the leadership of the United States of America, US President George Bush appealed to the Iraqi army and its citizens to oust the dictator from power.
+Another stance came when Saddam Hussein's Iraqi army was repulsed from Kuwait in 1991 under the leadership of the United States of America; US President George Bush appealed to the Iraqi military and its citizens to oust the dictator from power.
 But when the Iraqi Kurds rose up against Saddam Hussein, they received very little help from the US.
 The Kurds had to leave their homes and flee because the Iraqi army massacred thousands of Kurds.
 When the US attacked Iraq in 2003, the Kurds were ready to contribute once again.
 When ISIS spread its influence in Iraq, Kurdish fighters also helped to wipe out the militant groups.

-The Kurds feel betrayed by their most powerful ally over America's history.
-Former US Ambassador to NATO Nicholas Burns told CNN, “The message for our friends in the Middle East is that America is not trustworthy.”
+The Kurds feel betrayed by their most potent ally over America's history.
+Former US Ambassador to NATO Nicholas Burns told CNN, "The message for our friends in the Middle East is that America is not trustworthy."